pingbird/notes/notes/opinions/keyboards.md

 ## Unicode

-Another cool thing I did with the keyboard is implement the [agda emacs input mode](https://agda.readthedocs.io/en/latest/tools/emacs-mode.html) on the keyboard hardware itself, no pynput or AHK involved.
+Another cool thing I did with the keyboard is implement the [agda emacs input mode](https://agda.readthedocs.io/en/latest/tools/emacs-mode.html) on the hardware itself, no pynput or AHK involved.
 This is extremely useful for writing proofs outside of emacs or an editor with TeX.

 ![type:video](20230421_025001.mp4)